Dr. med. Dirk Manski

 Adjuvant intravesical therapy:

-With mitomycin C or BCG depending on the risk profile according to table simple risk stratification.
-Fluoroescence cystoscopy, repeat resection of the scar and quadrant biopsy is done after the first treatment cycle.
+The adjuvant intravesical therapy is possible with mitomycin C or BCG, depending on the risk profile according to the table simple risk stratification.
+Fluorescence cystoscopy, repeat scar resection, and quadrant biopsy are done after the first treatment cycle.

 Intravesical maintenance therapy.